“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 If yes, answer these questions below:

-Is the app intended to monitor vital physiological processes (heart, lung, brain function, etc.), where the nature of the change in these parameters may result in immediate danger to the patient?
-If so, your app falls for the time being into the Risk class IIb.
-Example:
+Is the app intended to monitor vital physiological processes (heart, lung, brain function, etc.), whereby changes in these parameters could pose an immediate risk to the patient?
+If so, your app falls into risk class IIb for the time being.

 Your app monitors a person’s heart rate while they are in a coma.
 In the event of health-critical readings, medical personnel are alerted so that they can intervene in good time.